AARdacca/Admin-Data-Management-Module-Laravel/README.md

 ### Step 1: Download the Repository

-1. Go to the GitHub repository URL where the `ADMM-laravel-app` is hosted.
+1. Go to the GitHub repository URL where the `admm-laravel-app` is hosted.
 2. Click on the green **Code** button, then select **Download ZIP** from the dropdown menu.
 3. Save the ZIP file to your desired location on your computer.